Turkey Q3 GDP Growth Strongest in 6 Years

 On the expenditure side, household consumption jumped 11.7 percent after a 3.1 percent gain in Q2, and fixed investment rose sharply by 12.4 percent following an 8 percent advance in the previous period.
 Also, government spending went up 2.8 percent in the third quarter, recovering from a 2.1 percent contraction in the previous three-month period, and net external demand contributed positively as exports surged 17.2 percent (10.7 percent in Q2) and imports increased at a softer 14.5 percent (1.8 percent in Q2).

 On the production side, output growth was supported by: services (20.7 percent from 5.9 percent in Q2); industrial production (14.8 percent from 7.2 percent), of which manufacturing (15.2 percent from 7 percent); construction (18.7 percent from 5.5 percent); public administration, education, human health and social work activities (5.1 percent from 3.2 percent); information and communication (15.5 percent from 10.1 percent); professional, administrative and support service activities (15.4 percent from 6.2 percent); and real estate activities (1.5 percent from 1.4 percent).
 Meanwhile, agriculture, forestry and fishing expanded at a slower rate (2.8 percent from 4.8 percent in Q2), while financial and insurance activities contracted (-5.8 percent from 9.4 percent).

-On a quarterly basis, the economy expanded 2.1 percent, above a downwardly revised 1.3 percent in the previous period.
+On a seasonally adjusted quarterly basis, the economy expanded 1.2 percent in the three months to September, following an upwardly revised 2.2 percent growth in the previous period.